appseconnect/docs/_posts/ProcessFlow Management/Mapper/2020-03-26-advance-mapping-render-processflow.md

 ![Processflow Renderer4](../../staticfiles/processflow/media/mapper/processflow_renderer4.png)
 **Rendering will only be implemented, if the provided expression is supporting the XML standard.
 Structure that does not represents XML structure will display error while saving.**
-5. Navigate to the Schema whose attribute you need to map.
-Click here for more details on Attribute Mapping.
+5. Navigate to the Schema whose [attribute](/processflow/customising-attribute-mapping/) you need to map.
 6. Open the Attribute to view the mapping window where you need to implement the Renderer.
 Enable the Checkbox for Choose Renderer & Select the created Renderer from the drop-down.
 ![Processflow Renderer5](../../staticfiles/processflow/media/mapper/processflow_renderer5.png)
 7. Once the renderer is enabled and selected, click on the SAVE button.